-Conclusion: Author Authority Is Like a Fine Wine
+Conclusion: Assessing Social Authority Is Like a Fine Wine

 As I said above, Google is very careful with their search results.
 There is no incentive for them to rush an incomplete and unreliable signal into their ranking factors, and plenty of disincentives.
 Accurately measuring and evaluating the complex signals that might indicate how authoritative an individual or organization is on social media, and especially in regard to specific topic areas, is hugely complex, and made all the more difficult when major areas where such signals exist are difficult for Google to access.

 In his Pubcon Las Vegas 2013 keynote speech, Matt said that social signals should not be looked at for “short term” benefits (i.e., as a direct ranking signal) but rather as a “long term” play.
 In other words, over time Google will be watching to see who consistently gets good social signals day-in and day-out as an indication of who should be trusted.

 Years ago, actor and director Orson Welles was featured in a series of wine commercials on TV that became pop culture memes long before the web.
 I’m referencing those ads in my own meme image just above.
 In the ads.
 Welles would pontificate on the extraordinary efforts the winemaker he was hawking went to to take the time to ensure the quality of the product.
 He would then turn to the camera and let us know that this wine maker “will serve no wine before it’s time.”

 In like manner, Google will serve no ranking factor before its time.
 Social signals are important, and active use of social media for marketing is now essential, but invest in them for the long term, knowing that if you build real value that people value, over time that will become valuable to Google as well.